lundkvistbenjamin/lundkvistbenjamin/README.md

 ### 🚀 Professional Summary

 **IT Engineer** specializing in **Data Pipelines, Machine Learning, and Cloud-Native Applications**.
-I bridge a decade of industrial robotics expertise with modern, scalable software engineering.
+Applying a decade of industrial robotics expertise to building software engineering solutions.

 - 🎓 **B.Eng in IT** | Arcada University of Applied Sciences (GPA: 4.7/5.0)
 - 🛠️ **Current Focus** | Cloud-Native Architecture, Scalable ETL, and ML Pipelines